 - decreased exercise tolerance

-The exercises listed are strengthening exercises in one form or another.
-They’re either for strengthening the pectoral and serratus muscles, or for strengthening the core muscles to improve overall posture.
+The moves listed below are strengthening and stretching exercises targeting the pectoral and serratus muscles, the back muscles, and the core muscles to improve overall posture.
 Strengthening these muscles will help with rib flare caused by pectus excavatum and the side effects of it, both physical and cosmetic.

-This one may seem a little boring, but there’s no denying that pushups are one of the best ways to strengthen the pectoral muscles.
+This one may seem basic, but there’s no denying that pushups are one of the best ways to strengthen the pectoral muscles.
 These can be done on the knees or toes.
-If you’re not ready for full pushups, start with your hands resting on a solid surface higher than your feet (like a very sturdy coffee table or the edge of a couch, cushions removed, that’s pressed up against a wall), and still start on the toes.
+If you’re not ready for full pushups, start with your hands resting on a solid surface higher than your feet — like a very sturdy coffee table or the edge of a couch, cushions removed, that’s pressed up against a wall — and start on the toes.

 Having your hands higher than your feet and your body at an angle can be a good way to start a pushup regimen.
 As you get stronger, you can begin to lower the angle of your body.
 This will help you transition to full pushups more easily than going from knees to toes.
 A full plank engages the muscles differently, even at an angle.

-When doing pushups, aim for 2 sets of 10 a day.
+When doing pushups, aim for 2 sets of 10 reps per day.

 - As you lower, inhale.

-You don’t want to just crank these out to get them done.
-This can compromise your form and do more harm than good.
-If it’s really tough, break the sets into three sets of five to start, or find a higher point to begin after a week of exercise.
+Don’t just crank these out to get them done — this can compromise your form and do more harm than good.
+If the movement is really tough, break the sets into three or five to start, or find a higher point to begin after a week of exercise.
 If necessary, you can even stand and do pushups pushing against a wall.

-For this next exercise, you will need a bench or exercise ball as well as some free weights.
+For this exercise, you’ll need a bench or exercise ball as well as some dumbbells.
 If you don’t have weights, you can always use the old standby: a soup can in each hand.
-Just keep in mind that hand weights are easier to hold and you can get more out of using them, as even 5-pound weights are heavier than your heaviest canned goods.
+Just keep in mind that dumbbells are easier to hold and you can get more out of using them, as even 5-pound weights are heavier than your heaviest canned goods.

 - Do 2 sets of 10.